 How to make them…

-- Combine all of the ingredients in a bowl.
+- In a large bowl, whisk in all of the ingredients in a bowl just until combined.

 - Use the batter immediately.
 The fiber husk flour will make the batter thicker and if you wait too long the batter will be too thick.
 If that happens you can add some water or milk.